alantech/alan/README.md

 [![Website](https://img.shields.io/badge/website-alan--lang.org-blue)](https://alan-lang.org)
 -->

-**⛓ Implicitly parallel across events, arrays, and IO** - *Alan recognizes and exploits opportunities for parallelization without parallel programming (threads, channels, futures, locks, etc.)*
+**🔭 Predictable runtime for all computations** - *A program is represented as DAG(s) where the running time for all computations can be predicted because there is no unbounded recursion or iteration.*

-**✅ Almost no runtime errors** - *Null references, deadlocks, livelocks, undefined variables, divide-by-zero, integer under/overflow, array out-of-bounds access, etc, are not possible in Alan.*
+**⛓ Automatic IO concurrency and parallelism across events and arrays** - *Alan exploits opportunities for IO concurrency or CPU parallelization across machines in a cluster via arrays and a static event loop without threads, channels, promises, futures, locks, etc.*

-**🔒 Granular third party permissions** - *Alan's module resolution mechanism allows you to prevent third-party dependencies from having access to standard libraries that they should not have access to.*
+**✅ Almost no runtime errors** - *No deadlocks, livelocks, undefined variables, divide-by-zero, integer under/overflow, array out-of-bounds access, etc.*

 ---------------------------------
 <br/>